HP Sprout

-Sprout by HP (stylized as sprout) was a personal computer from HP Inc. announced on October 29, 2014 and released for sale on November 9, 2014.
-The system was conceived by Brad Short, a Distinguished Technologist at HP Inc., who along with Louis Kim co-founded and led a team within HP Inc. to develop and productize the computing concept.
-Former Apple Inc. employee, Eric Monsef, was also brought on to lead the Sprout team through a successful product launch.
+Sprout by HP (stylized in lowercase) was a personal computer from HP Inc. announced on October 29, 2014 and released for sale on November 9, 2014.
+The system was conceived by Brad Short, Distinguished Technologist at HP Inc., who along with Louis Kim, Head of the Immersive Computing Group at HP Inc., co-founded and led a team within HP Inc. to develop and productize the computing concept.